 Here are our tips to assist you in planning hassle-free road trips driving across Canada, including five very different Canadian destination recommendations.

-With 2017 marking Canada’s sesquicentennial, there’s no better time to feel the heartbeat of our country and no better way than to go driving in Canada.
+Besides taking the train across Canada, there’s no better way to feel the heartbeat of Canada than to go driving in Canada.

 1- Pre-planning your driving across Canada route

 We always pack paper maps.
 Not only provincial road maps: if we’re venturing into the backcountry, topographical maps, too.

 We also use websites and apps to plan and track our route while driving across Canada.

 Online tools will show you accurate distances and driving times.
 You can divide the total by the number of days to get a sense of how much driving you’ll need to do each day.

 Although “all-nighters” are doable, we usually drove four to six hours, to allow for paddling Windigo, hiking, visiting with friends and family and other serendipitous happenings.

 From experience, we found that a long day of driving in rain could give us a spare day further along.
 Here’s a road trip checklist to help you get started.

 2- Useful Online Tools